MooshPaw/VRCFT-Mic-Toggle/README.md

 # VRCFT-Mic-Toggle
-Unity prefab that adds the ability to Toggle On/Off Face Tracking within VRChat when using VRCFT, supports AdJerry's and Pawlygon's FT Prefabs
+Unity prefab that adds the ability to Toggle On/Off Face Tracking when muting within VRChat when using VRCFT, supports AdJerry's and Pawlygon's FT Prefabs

 # PREREQUISITES
 [VRCFury](https://vrcfury.com/download/)